optimagic-dev/scipy-2022-dev/src/scipy_dev/presentation/main.md

 - Benchmark functions are very fast (microseconds)
     -> Runtime dominated by algorithm overhead
 - Most real functions are slow (milliseconds, seconds, minutes, ...)
-    -> Runtime dominated by number of evaluations
+    -> Runtime dominated by the number of evaluations

 - Exceptions will be discussed later (jaxopt)